ilyas9461/vanilla-js-hyf-site-with-server/README.md

 ### A Quick Test-Drive

 Copy all of the files in your local.
 Open the VS Code and run with the Live Server extension.
 This is better.
+OR
+1. Install Node.js
+2. Navigate to the project folder and run the following from a terminal:
+   - `npm i` (to create a Node.js project)
+   - `npm run dev`
+   - `npm run server.js`
+3. Open `localhost` in a web browser, using the port specified in `server.js` e.g. http://localhost:3000/

 ### My Goal In This Project